 A feeling of isolation within a relationship

-A woman who has lost her job or choose to be a stay at home parent and with it her professional identity, financial security, and status has been loss.
+A woman who has lost her job or chosen to be a stay-at-home parent and with it her professional identity, financial security, and status have been lost.

 A woman who has raised now-grown children feeling empty, as if she has been deserted.

-A child feeling restless because of her parent's emotional unavailability.
+A child feels restless because of her parent's emotional unavailability.

-A child being replaced by the birth of another sibling.
+A child is replaced by the birth of another sibling.

 A pet dying.